 If you are not available, your eligibility can be impacted.
 Common reasons you may be unable to work include vacation, caring for an ill family member, lack of childcare, transportation, etc.

 Accept suitable work

-The EDD uses state and national resources to track new hires and rehires and to conduct benefit audits that cross-match new employment and wages against benefits collected.
-Report your return to work immediately to avoid Overpayments and Penalties.
+We track new hires, rehires, and benefit payments that match new employment records.
+Report your return to work immediately to avoid overpayments and penalties.

-If you are only working part-time or on-call, you may be eligible for reduced UI benefits.
-In this case, continue to submit your certifications and report your gross wages during the week you worked, and not the week you were paid.
+If you are only working part-time or are on-call, you may be eligible for reduced UI benefits.
 If you no longer need benefits, Contact UI or simply stop submitting your certifications.

-For more benefit audit information, refer to FAQs - Benefit Audits.
+For more information, refer to FAQs - Benefit Audits.